dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/11/low-code-mobile-apps-with-dirigible-and-ns.md

 ![](/img/posts/20211011/final-demo-ns.gif)

+!!! note

     What we reviewed in this article is a research topic rather than a fully implemented feature in Dirigible.
 The generation of mobile apps is certainly coming to Dirigible at some point but there is a lot of work left to make it production-ready.
 That being said, any feedback, ideas and, of course, contribution will be appreciated.